ales-tsurko/DNMKit/README.md

 Use the `P:` command, followed by an alphanumeric `String` to declare a the `PerformerID` for a `Performer` (a human that does things).
 This `PerformerID` will be used within the text file to declare who is performing what musical information.

+For example, declare someone who will go by the ID `VN`.
 ```
 P: VN
 ```